Baldwin Locomotive Works: Steam-turbine locomotives

 In the waning years of steam Baldwin also undertook several attempts at alternative technologies to diesel power.
 In 1944 Baldwin outshopped an S2 class 6-8-6 steam turbine locomotive for the Pennsylvania Railroad.

-Between 1947 and 1948 Baldwin built three coal-fired steam turbine-electric locomotives of a unique design, for passenger service on the Chesapeake and Ohio Railway (C&O), who numbered them 500 to 502 and classified them M-1.
+Between 1947 and 1948 Baldwin built three coal-fired steam turbine-electric locomotives of a unique design, for passenger service on the Chesapeake & Ohio (C&O), who numbered them 500 to 502 and classified them M-1.
 The 6000 hp units, which were equipped with Westinghouse electrical systems and had a 2-C1+2-C1-B wheel arrangement, were 106 ft long, making them the longest locomotives ever built for passenger service.
 The cab was mounted in the center, with a coal bunker ahead of it and a backwards-mounted boiler behind it, the tender only carrying water.
 These locomotives were intended for a route from Washington, D.C., to Cincinnati, but could never travel the whole route without some sort of failure.
 Coal dust and water frequently got into the traction motors.
 These problems could have been fixed given time, but it was obvious that these locomotives would always be expensive to maintain, and all three were scrapped in 1950.

-In May 1954 Baldwin built a 4500 hp steam turbine-electric locomotive for freight service on the Norfolk and Western Railway (N&W), nicknamed the "Jawn Henry" after the legend of John Henry, a steel-driver on a track crew who famously raced against a steam drill and won, only to die immediately afterwards.
+In May 1954 Baldwin built a 4500 hp steam turbine-electric locomotive for freight service on the Norfolk & Western (N&W), nicknamed the "Jawn Henry" after the legend of John Henry, a steel-driver on a track crew who famously raced against a steam drill and won, only to die immediately afterwards.
 The unit was similar in appearance to the C&O turbines but very different mechanically; it had a C+C-C+C wheel arrangement, and an improved watertube boiler which was fitted with automatic controls.
 Unfortunately the boiler controls were sometimes problematic, and, as with the C&O turbines, coal dust and water got into the motors.
 "Jawn Henry" was retired from the N&W roster on January 4, 1958.